Global Microencapsulation Market Insights, Overview, Analysis and Forecast 2020-2026

 Microencapsulation is a process in which tiny particles or droplets are surrounded by a coating to give small capsules, of many useful properties.
 In general, it is used to incorporate food ingredients, enzymes, cells or other materials on a micro metric scale.
 Microencapsulation usually refers to sizes ranging from 1 µm to 1 mm.

-This report contains market size and forecasts of Microencapsulation in Southeast Asia, including the following market information:
+This report contains market size and forecasts of Microencapsulation in Indonesia, including the following market information:

 MARKET MONITOR GLOBAL, INC (MMG) has surveyed the Microencapsulation manufacturers, suppliers, distributors and industry experts on the impacts of the COVID-19 pandemic on businesses, with top challenges including ingredients and raw material delays, component and packaging shortages, reduced/cancelled orders from clients and consumers, and closures of production lines in some impacted areas.

-This report also analyses and evaluates the COVID-19 impact on Microencapsulation production and consumption in Southeast Asia
+This report also analyses and evaluates the COVID-19 impact on Microencapsulation production and consumption in Indonesia

 Total Market by Segment: